Task details

 - Create Time: When the task was created.

 - Details: Click the Details link to view the specific details for that run, including username, Snaplex, Runtime ID (RUUID), and run status.
 Clicking the pipeline RUUID opens that pipeline in Designer.
+If a Task fails to start with the same reason multiple times in a row, only the first displays on the Task details page.

 - Download the CA certificate for your SnapLogic Org: Click this to download the certificate.